-The Talk – Five Financial Conversation Tips For Aging Parents
+The Talk – Four Financial Conversation Tips For Aging Parents

-We recently celebrated my dad’s 89th birthday.
-My mom will turn 84 at the end of this month.
-Last June, they downsized and moved to an independent, continuum of care facility.
+In October, we celebrated my dad’s 90th birthday.
+My mom will turn 85 in mid January.
+In June of 2022, they downsized and moved to an independent, continuum of care facility.
 My dad has started an “investment club” with other professionals living there and they continue to manage their day to day activities and financial affairs with admirable fervor and zest.
 I see them every few months and we talk regularly on the phone.
 They acknowledge things are changing.

 As a daughter, a CFP professional and financial life strategist, I know the “talk” is not a one and done.
 It also can’t start with a discussion about dollars.
 The financial talk needs to bloom from cultivating the soil of self-awareness, trust, respect and team work.
 It is healthy monetary mindsets and the willingness to make constant course corrections that will ease the financial transition into and through elderhood.